SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 status: Ready for review - should publish the code

-In this chapter we develop a simple model for a contact book.
+In this chapter, we develop a simple model for a contact book.
 Then we define a user interface.
-This example will be used later in the book as an example to explain concepts such as commands, applications, windows.
+This example will be used later in the book as an example to explain concepts such as commands, applications, and windows.

-Now it is more a replay of the concept previously mentioned.
+Now it is more of a replay of the concept previously mentioned.
 We start by implementing classes modeling the domain and then we will add a basic graphical user interface to obtain a little application as shown in Figure *@overview@*.